Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 2. Blog

-3. Cubic Meters, Not Parcels: Why European Furniture Retailers Need Volume-Constrained Routing Under CSRD
+3. Cubic Metres, Not Parcels: Why European Furniture Retailers Need Volume-Constrained Routing Under CSRD

 General

-Cubic Meters, Not Parcels: Why European Furniture Retailers Need Volume-Constrained Routing Under CSRD
+Cubic Metres, Not Parcels: Why European Furniture Retailers Need Volume-Constrained Routing Under CSRD

 Avatar photo